afrl-rq/LmcpGen/README.md

  - `-cpp` Adds proper template and method name for C++ output.
 Note: creates c++11 compatible code.
  - `-cs` Adds proper template and method name for C# output.
  - `-py` Adds proper template and method name for Python output.
+ - `-jl` Adds proper template and method name for Julia output.
  - `-xsd` Adds proper template and method name for XML schema output.
  - `-doc` Adds proper template and method name for documentation output.
  - `-dir <directory path>` path to the directory where files are to be written.